-These fungi are a fantastic source of polysaccharides, and people use them to support immunity, gut health, and general wellbeing.
+These fungi are a fantastic source of polysaccharides, and people use them to support immunity, gut health, and general well-being.

 In East Asian culture, reishi is sometimes known as "the mushroom of immortality."
-It features in many myths and legends and is renowned for its healing properties.
+It is featured in many myths and legends and is renowned for its healing properties.
 True reishi grows in Asia and is rare in the wild, adding to this mushroom's mystery.
 However, several related species grow worldwide and may have similar properties.

 Cordyceps is also prized in East Asian medicine.
 Many different species grow worldwide, but the best known is native to the Himalayas.
-It thrives at high altitudes where it acts as a parasite on certain species of caterpillars.
+It thrives at high altitudes, where it acts as a parasite on certain species of caterpillars.
 However, it has become rather rare in the wild due to habitat loss and overharvesting.
 Nowadays, most cordyceps are cultivated.

 These unusual fungi contain a unique compound called cordycepin, which is thought to have a range of benefits.
 People use cordyceps for various reasons, including supporting energy, endurance, and athletic performance.